Kittyhacker101-Software/KatWeb/README.md

 - keepAliveTimeout - The max length of time a keep-alive connection can stay open in seconds.
 Setting this to zero will disable keep-alive.
 - cachingTimeout - How many hours you want the files sent by the web-server to be cached in the browser.
 Setting this to zero will disable caching.
 - streamTimeout - The max length of time an HTTP connection can stay open in seconds.
 Setting this higher than 20 is reccomended for sites which transfer large files.
+- logging - Logging of sucessfully handled requests.
+It is reccomended to turn this off if you recieve a large number of web requests going to your server.
 - hsts - Forces all browsers to use HTTPS for your website.
 Requires a valid HTTPS cert.
   * enabled - If HSTS should be enabled, requires a valid HTTPS cert.
   * mixedssl - Uses the Alt-Svc header to tell browsers that an SSL connection is available.